 - University of Melbourne

-The department is required under the Disability and Discrimination Act to make all information published on its website accessible to all.
+The department is required under the Disability and Discrimination Act to make all information published on our website accessible to all.

-The review is supported by a secretariat comprised of officials from the Australian Government departments of Human Services, Health, and Attorney-General’s.
+A secretariat from the Australian Government departments of Human Services, Health, and Attorney-General’s supported the review.